johnshearing/PrivateKeyVault/README.md

 The UniqueID is used in GPG commands to refer to that specific private key.
 The **uid** line shows Bob's real name, Bob's comment, and Bob's email address.
 The email address can also be used to uniquely identify Bob's keys when making gpg commands.
-The **ssb** line shows the size, type, and unique identifyer of Bob's subkey.
+The **ssb** line shows the size, type, and unique identifier of Bob's subkey.
 Subkeys are cool because you can have as many subkeys associated with your private key as you want but you can revoke them individually without harming your ability to use your other subkeys or the originating private key.

 If you want to see what Bob's private key actually looks like the execute the following command: